Chen Jieru

 Chen Jieru (陳潔如; 26 August 1906 – 21 January 1971), also romanized Ch'en Chieh-ju, was the second wife of Chiang Kai-shek.
 She was nicknamed Jennie.

 Chen's ancestral hometown was Ningbo, Zhejiang Province, but she was born in Shanghai.
 She wrote a memoir which Chiang successfully suppressed during his lifetime.

 It was finally published in 1993.
 In the memoir, Chen details how she and Chiang Kai-shek met at the home of a mutual friend in 1918 and how he pursued her, finally convincing her to marry him on 5 December 1921 by stating that his arranged marriage with Mao Fumei was unhappy and celibate, and his liaison with Yao Yecheng was a social courtesy following her disfigurement.
 The couple held their wedding at East Hotel in Shanghai.

-On their wedding night, Chiang infected Chen with syphilis, the treatment for which left her infertile.
-Due to this, she adopted Chiang Yao-kuang.